-Employees' benefits are guaranteed by the LGPS Regulations and do not change with market values or employer contributions.
+Employees' benefits are guaranteed by the LGPS Regulations and do not change with the market values of investments or the level of employer contributions.
 Investment returns will help pay for some of the benefits, but probably not all, and certainly with no guarantee.
-Employees' contributions are generally fixed in those Regulations also, at a level which covers only part of the cost of the benefits.
+Employees' contributions are fixed in the Regulations at a level which only partially covers the cost of the benefits.

-Therefore, employers need to pay the balance of the cost of delivering the benefits to members and their dependants.
+Employers therefore need to pay the balance of the cost of benefits to members and their dependants.